 In 1565, Henry Stuart, Lord Darnley and his valet were found dead in an orchard in Kirk o’Field, Edinburgh, after a mysterious explosion at the house.

 These explosions were later attributed to barrels of gunpowder under Darnley’s sleeping quarters.
-Darnley’s body was found outside, with a cloak, a dagger, a chair and a coat.
+Darnley’s body was found outside, with a cloak, dagger, a chair and a coat.
 Darnley was dressed only in his nightshirt, suggesting he had fled his bedchamber.
-However, the bodies showed no injuries that could have been caused by the exlosion – the conclusion was they were strangled or suffocated after the explosion.
+However, the bodies showed no injuries that could have been caused by the explosion – the conclusion was they were strangled or suffocated afterwards.